Presentation on the topic of Karelia. Presentation on the topic of traveling to the country of Karelia. School uniforms in Karelia.

 Historical coat of arms of Petrozavodsk (1781)

-In the upper part of the shield is the coat of arms of Novgorod.
-At the bottom, on a field divided by stripes of gold and green paint, there are three iron hammers covered with ore-finding vines, as a sign of the abundance of ores and many factories found in this area.
+At the top of the shield is the coat of arms of Novgorod.
+At the bottom, on a field divided by stripes of gold and green paint, there are three iron hammers, covered with mining vines, as a sign of the abundance of ores and the many factories found in this area.

 Slide 8

-"In a golden shield, a hand emerging from the left side of an azure cloud, turned inward, holding an azure oval shield and accompanied below by four black cores connected by the same, from chains, an indirect cross.
-The shield is crowned with the Imperial crown and surrounded by golden oak leaves connected by an St. Andrew's ribbon ".
+"In the golden shield, there is a hand emerging from the left side from the azure cloud, facing inward, holding an azure oval shield and accompanied below by four black cores connected by the same chained indirect cross.
+The shield is crowned with the Imperial crown and surrounded by golden oak leaves connected by St. Andrew's ribbon ".

 Traditional Karelian coat of arms (1562)